-For safety features, your typical SUV comes with all the features that can help your everyday driving secure: anti-lock braking system, airbags, and others.
-In addition, they also perform great during crash tests due to the distance between the impact and the front passengers being mitigated by the engine compartment.
-Other extra features that are offered to more top-spec brands include blind spot detectors, parking cameras, and other safety systems in place.
+For safety features, a typical SUV comes with all the features that can help your everyday driving secure: anti-lock braking system, airbags, and others.
+They also perform great during crash tests due to the distance between the impact and the front passengers being mitigated by the engine compartment.
+Other extra features that are offered to more top-spec brands include blind-spot detectors, parking cameras, and other safety systems in place.

 Finally, its ability to navigate any terrain offers the ultimate freedom wherever you go.
-Whether you want to do a weekend off-road challenge, or you just need to survive the hellish traffic in the country, the SUV is well-suited to do the task you need it to do.
+Whether you want to do a weekend off-road challenge, or you just need to survive the hellish traffic in the country, it is well-suited to do the task you need it to do.

 What should I look for when buying an SUV?

-- Size: Should I get a five-seater subcompact SUV?
+- Size: Should I get the five-seater subcompact variant?
 Compact?
 Midsize?
 Full-size?

 - Cargo: Do I want a huge compartment size?
 Should the back seats fold to the floor?
 Am I fine with split design for the third-row seats?